shaden-2000/Challenges/data_analysis_excel/read.md

 - COUNTIF()
 - SUMIF()

-## data analysis process:
+## Data analysis process:

-### 1- data cleaning
+### 1- Data cleaning

 # - Check whether there are nulls values

- - select all cells
+ - Select all cells
 <img width="1512" alt="Screenshot 1445-06-03 at 2 34 00 AM" src="https://github.com/shaden-2000/Challenges/assets/100734021/7d2bbd48-08db-45fa-a4e5-0db585b3e8a1">
- - from find&select
+ - From find&select

 <img width="1512" alt="Screenshot 1445-06-03 at 2 34 07 AM" src="https://github.com/shaden-2000/Challenges/assets/100734021/f916b405-a80c-4531-8716-a51a91abd8f8">

 <img width="1512" alt="Screenshot 1445-06-03 at 2 34 15 AM" src="https://github.com/shaden-2000/Challenges/assets/100734021/6e9bafca-bc01-4161-a173-fe17ebb93204">

- - we can see that we have 2 nulls
+ - We can see that we have 2 nulls
 <img width="1512" alt="Screenshot 1445-06-03 at 2 46 35 AM" src="https://github.com/shaden-2000/Challenges/assets/100734021/950cdfc3-ba30-4351-b775-f034593f6f62">

- - to fix it we have another sheet that have the (id , grade)
+ - To fix it we have another sheet that have the (id , grade)

 <img width="1512" alt="Screenshot 1445-06-03 at 2 35 41 AM" src="https://github.com/shaden-2000/Challenges/assets/100734021/3cb9cea6-f609-49f3-9558-160db76ac291">

- - the solution is to use VLOOKUP() function to search for the grade by the id from the other sheet , by using this formula
+ - The solution is to use VLOOKUP() function to search for the grade by the id from the other sheet , by using this formula
    - =VLOOKUP(A2, Grade!$A$2: $B$200, 2, FALSE) we can use the "vlookupvalue" for all cells or we can just do it in the null cells

 <img width="1512" alt="Screenshot 1445-06-03 at 2 37 49 AM" src="https://github.com/shaden-2000/Challenges/assets/100734021/8b244b73-c76b-4512-9a5b-baa04aa72885">